jpcofr/biosim4/README.md

 ### Configuration

-The simulator reads parameters from `config/biosim4.ini` by default (or `biosim4.ini` in the root directory for backwards compatibility).
-You can also specify a different config file: Key parameters include:
+The simulator reads parameters from `config/biosim4.toml` by default (or `biosim4.toml` in the current directory).
+You can also specify a different config file.
+Key parameters include:

 - **maxGenerations**: Number of generations to simulate (default: 200000)
   - Set to a lower value (e.g., 100-500) for quick tests